cloudfoundry-attic/bosh-lite/docs/dev.md

 Argument               | Purpose
 ---------------------- | -------
-bosh_release_version   | the BOSH release manifest version for the specific BOSH release warden_release_version | the BOSH release manifest version for the BOSH Warden CPI release
+bosh_release_version   | the BOSH release manifest version for the bosh release warden_release_version | the BOSH release manifest version for the bosh-warden-cpi release garden_release_version | the BOSH release manifest version for the garden-linux release

-Example: `bin/build-vbox 100 6`
+Example: `bin/build-vbox 206 27 0.306.0`

 Each binary also takes an optional build number, to be included in the output filename, defaults to 0.

+See `ci/build-box-local.sh` and `ci/build-box-aws.sh` for an example how these scripts are used in CI.

 ### Amazon EC2 Only